DEATH VALLEY PHOTOGRAPHY WORKSHOP

-There will be no strenuous hiking involved during the workshop and most locations will be close to the road.
+There will be no strenuous hiking involved during the Death Valley Landscape Photography Workshop and most locations will be close to the road.
 Some locations, however may involve a short hike of 1 mile with no serious elevation gains.
 We will be spending a lot of time outdoors shooting in winter conditions.
 Daytime temperatures in the desert during winter can vary quite widely.
 It’s imperative that participants be prepared for outdoor winter recreation, lots of warm layers, hats, mittens, good outerwear and warm boots are a must.
 A modest level of health and fitness will greatly enhance your experience.

 Stovepipe Wells Hotel - Address: Death Valley National Park, 51880 Highway 190, CA 92328

 WHAT’S INCLUDED/NOT INCLUDED